ColumPaget/Mimeguard/README.md

 Should work.
 The 'make install' stage will have to be done as root.
 The default install paths will put the mimeguard exectuable in /usr/local/bin and the default config file /usr/local/etc. This can be changed by passing `--prefix=<path>` to configure.
 If, like most people, you want to put mimeguard in /usr/bin but the config file in /etc then use `--prefix=/usr --sysconfdir=/etc`

-Please supply '--enable-zlib' if your system has this library, as with this library mimeguard will be able to look deeper into PDF documents.
+Please supply '--enable-zlib' if your system has this library, as this will enable mimeguard to look deeper into PDF documents.